thunderbird/webext-docs/browserAction.rst

          :name: ``text``
          :type: (string or null)

          Any number of characters can be passed, but only about four can fit in the space.
+Cleared by setting it to ``null`` or an empty string.

       .. api-member::